 STEP 1: Do Neighborhood Research

-Start researching different neighborhood(s) you want to live in.
-You can do this both online, or if you live close by, you can simply drive around the neighborhood.
+Start researching different neighborhoods you might want to live in.
+You can do this online, or if you live close by, you can simply drive around the neighborhood.
 In addition to regular searching, consider checking out Youtube to see if anyone has walking tours.
 Consider your own lifestyle.

 - Where do you work?
 Many people prefer to live in close proximity to work and the most common elements of their daily life.